MaggieMei/porting-guide-for-EMW3162/README.md

 - [Example project using emw3162-driver and NSAPI](https://developer.mbed.org/users/Maggie17/code/emw3162-driver/)

 ##1 Framework Reference
-Here we use the framework inheriting from the [ESP8266 driver](https://github.com/armmbed/esp8266-driver), both of which support the AT command via UART to implement the communication between module and board, shown as below:
+Here we use the framework inheriting from the [ESP8266 driver](https://github.com/armmbed/esp8266-driver), both of which support the AT command via UART to implement the communication between the module and board, shown as below:

 ![web page](framework-driver.png)

-- `BufferSerial dir`: Software Buffer, mainly extends mbed Serial functionallity adding irq driven TX and RX.
+- `BufferSerial dir`: Software Buffer, mainly extend mbed Serial functionallity adding irq driven TX and RX.
 - `ATParser.cpp / ATParser.h`: Parser for the AT command syntax
 - `EMW3162.cpp / EMW3162.h`: EMW3162Interface class, provide an interface to a EMW3162 radio.
 - `EMW3162Interface.cpp / EMW3162Interface.h`: EMW3162Interface class, implementation of the NetworkStack for the EMW3162